ByzantineProcess/Kazoo/README.md

 # Kazoo
-Kazoo is a set of tools for Kahoot!
+Kazoo is a Chrome extension for Kahoot!, with one express purpose: to make your nickname as long as you want it to be.
 ## Kahoot has fixed the infinite-name bug
 But it's now broken again ;)